 15.11.7.7 Properties of the NativeError Prototype Objects

-Each NativeError prototype object is an Error object (its [[Class]] is "Error").
+Each NativeError prototype object is an Error object and has a [[NativeBrand]] internal property whose value is NativeError .

 The value of the [[Prototype]] internal property of each NativeError prototype object is the standard built-in Error prototype object (15.11.4).